-The Business Definition of Equity
+Definition and Examples of Equity

-As a financial term, equity always represents some type of business value, but has multiple uses.
+As a financial term, equity always represents some type of business value, but it has multiple uses.
 In the following applications of the term, you'll notice that they all boil down to the same concept: equity is the sum of inventory, assets, and net earnings.

-- An ownership interest in a company as represented by securities or stock.
+Equity can refer to the ownership interest in a company as represented by securities or stock.
 Investors can own equity shares in a firm in the form of common stock or preferred stock.
-Equity ownership in the firm means that the original business owner shares ownership with others (known as shareholders.)
+Equity ownership in the firm means that the original business owner shares ownership with others, known as shareholders.

-- When talking about real estate, equity is the difference between the fair market value of the property and the balance owed on the mortgage.
+When talking about real estate, equity is the difference between the fair market value of the property and the balance owed on the mortgage.

 Positive and Negative Equity Example

 Intangible equity is built up through years of being in business and successfully servicing your customer base.
 Therefore, large corporations that have served a larger region for decades are more likely to have intangible equity than a new startup business.